 Liberal Arts Essay

-Three undergraduate students from University of Wisconsin System campuses have been named recipients of the third annual UW System Liberal Arts Essay Scholarship Competition, established to support and promote liberal arts and science education throughout the state's public university system.
-Students were invited to imagine themselves as a graduating senior giving advice to a younger sibling on how best to navigate college in order to reap the benefits of a liberal education.
+Three undergraduate students from University of Wisconsin System campuses have been named recipients of the fourth annual UW System Liberal Arts Essay Scholarship Competition, established to support and promote liberal arts and science education throughout the state's public university system.
+Students were invited to discuss ways that a liberal education prepares them to be more engaged and effective citizens at local, national, and global levels.

 This year's winners (with links to their essays) are:

-In addition, honorable mentions were awarded to essay writers Madeleine Dungy of UW-Madison; Maria Lind of UW-Eau Claire; and Rose Steiner of UW-West Bend.
+In addition, honorable mentions were awarded to essay writers K.R.
+Draeger of UW-Green Bay; and Stephanie Wisnet of UW-Milwaukee.

 “The UW System Liberal Arts Scholarship Competition highlights for all of us the outstanding students we are privileged to educate at each of our institutions,” said UW System President Kevin P. Reilly.
 “It also highlights the extent to which a liberal arts and science education provides students with the critical thinking, communication and problem-solving skills they need to succeed in the global knowledge economy of the 21st century.
 As their essays demonstrate, this year’s scholarship recipients are truly exemplary.”